-Butcher has been a leading contender in the UK’s premier motor racing series since making his BTCC debut four years ago, with six race wins to his name as well as the 2019 Independents’ title and Jack Sears Trophy.
+Butcher has been a leading contender in the UK’s premier motor racing series since making his BTCC debut six years ago, with 10 race wins to his name as well as the 2019 Independents’ title and Jack Sears Trophy.

-For the 2021 BTCC campaign, Rory Butcher has joined the Speedworks Motorsport-run Toyota Gazoo Racing UK outfit, as he plots an assault on the overall Drivers’ crown.
+For the 2023 BTCC campaign, Rory Butcher will be joined by Ricky Collard and George Gamble at the Speedworks Motorsport-run Toyota Gazoo Racing UK outfit, as he plots an assault on the overall Drivers’ crown.

 In addition to targeting the biggest prize in British motorsport, Butcher is also eager to play his part in protecting the environment and has pledged to neutralise the carbon footprint generated by travelling to circuits and back from his home in Kirkcaldy.

-Based upon his mileage and average fuel consumption, Butcher and Adam Brindle – CEO of commercial landscaping company, the Grounds Care Group [pictured above and below at Toyota Motor Manufacturing (UK) Ltd, where the first tree was planted yesterday] – calculated that 72 established trees* will need to be planted to instantly offset those annual emissions.
-Moreover, the 34-year-old has vowed to plant additional trees for every podium he achieves this season behind the wheel of his British-built Toyota Corolla – three for every victory, two per runner-up result and one for each third-place finish.
+Based upon his mileage and average fuel consumption, Butcher and Adam Brindle – CEO of commercial landscaping company, the Grounds Care Group calculated that 72 established trees* will need to be planted to instantly offset those annual emissions.
+Moreover, Rory has vowed to plant additional trees for every podium he achieves this season behind the wheel of his British-built Toyota Corolla – three for every victory, two per runner-up result and one for each third-place finish.